 1. Seize your audience’s attention

-Start your presentation with a bang by asking a dramatic question tailored to your audience’s most pressing pain points.
+Start your social media and marketing presentation with a bang by asking a dramatic question tailored to your audience’s most pressing pain points.

 For example, if your topic is something on the lines of how to improve your content marketing ROI, you can start with a provoking remark such as “B2B organizations waste almost $1 billion annually in incompetent and ineffective content marketing, are you contributing to that?” or maybe something like “60-70% of B2B content created is never used because the topic is irrelevant to the buyer audience.
 So, is your content actually useful or junk?”